alexanderankin/starter-kit-utils/README.md

 ### `addDeps`

-This function will take the dependencies in the `getDeps` format and put them into a manifest, taking arguments, object, deps, dev or not
+This function will take the dependencies in the `getDeps` format and put them into a manifest, taking arguments, object, deps, dev or not.

 Example: